mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ![](/img/photo-13-04-2020-16-55-12.jpg)

 Beans aren't just something you can plant in the ground to grow a stalk that rises up to a Giant's castle in the clouds.
 They can be much more exciting than that.
 In Bohnanza, you and up to seven friends can trade beans with each other, collecting sets in what is a simple and compelling card game.
 Sit down with plenty of drink, great conversation and a clever sociable game where you're trying to strike deals and barter with your fellow farmers.

 Everyone has a hand of cards (beans) and the real hook of the game is that you aren't allowed to rearrange the order of your hand.
-At the beginning of your turn you play the first and possibly the second beans from your hand in front of you (Planting them), hopefully, as the game progresses, joining other cards of that type.
+At the beginning of your turn you play the first and possibly the second beans from your hand in front of you (Planting them), with the aim, as the game progresses, to have them join other cards of the same bean type.
 Then you reveal two bean cards from the deck and you can plant these yourself or try and trade them, along with unwanted cards in your hand, with the other players.
 If you can’t trade the two cards from the deck, you must plant them.
 But you're only allowed a few types of bean in front of you at any one time and any new types of bean you're forced to plant, replace your hard earned plantations, forcing you to sell them (and discard them) before they've earned you peak coins (victory points).

 ![](/img/photo-13-04-2020-16-56-01.jpg)